Shehanka/MatricesCalculator/README.md

 ![Logo]()

 # Matrices Calculator
-Using this application you can solve the matrices questions
+Using this application you can solve the matrices questions.